ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Zexin Li is a first-year Ph.D. student at the University of California, Riverside.
+Zexin Li is a Ph.D. student at the University of California, Riverside.
 His academic advisor is Dr. {{< staticref "https://personal.utdallas.edu/~cong/" "newtab" >}}Cong Liu{{< /staticref >}}.
-His research interests include but not limited to real-time systems, robotic systems, software engineering and machine learning.
+His research interests include but are not limited to real-time systems, robotic systems, software engineering, and machine learning.

-Prior to joining UCR, he spent roughly one and a half years with Kwai's and Tencent's research groups, and worked as a research assistance at University of Texas at Dallas (UTD) until August 2022.
-He received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Dr. {{< staticref "http://zhangyuqun.com/" "newtab" >}}Yuqun Zhang{{< /staticref >}} in July 2020.
+Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
+He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advised of Dr. {{< staticref "http://zhangyuqun.com/" "newtab" >}}Yuqun Zhang{{< /staticref >}} in July 2020.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.